 “When will Disneyland and California Adventure reopen?” and “how much longer will the parks stay closed?” have become increasingly common questions.
-In this post, we’ll address what Governor Gavin Newsom’s four-stage plan for reopening the state economy means for Disneyland Resort, why an end to the closure might still be months away, plus predictions & commentary on crowds and discounts once DCA and Disneyland reopen.
-(Updated July 1, 2020.)
+This covers what Governor Newsom’s four-tier opening plan means for Disneyland Resort, why an end to the closure might happen this month, plus crowds & discount predictions.
+(Updated October 11, 2020.)

-We’ll start by underscoring the reality that we don’t have a crystal ball, and no one–not even Bob Iger or Chapek–knows for sure when Disneyland will reopen.
+We’ll start by underscoring the reality that we don’t have a crystal ball, and no one knows for sure when Disneyland will reopen.
 This is a constantly changing and evolving situation.
 New information and data emerges on a daily basis, and public sentiment remains fluid.
 All of this impacts the decisions that will be made by California and Disney leadership.

 All of this is highly speculative, and based not on our personal opinions of when Disneyland should reopen, but when we anticipate it likely will.
 Many readers have asked us to address the closure and potential reopening of Disneyland and Disney California Adventure, which we have not done with nearly the same frequency as Walt Disney World…

 For those who have not been following the closure saga, here’s a quick recap.
 Disney actually announced an official reopening date for Disneyland over summer.
 However, California subsequently saw a spike in new cases, causing Governor Newsom to pause reopening plans.

 That caused Disneyland to cancel those plans issued a somewhat bizarrely passive-aggressive statement blaming the state for not approving its plans, while praising local unions with whom Disney had been butting heads.
 Since then, an underlying animosity towards California has permeated multiple statements by Disney.